bitofsquid/trumpR/README.md

 # trumpR

-I initiated this project after learning the basics of R on DataCamp (#rstats).
-I had always thought downloading data from Twitter would be interesting so gave it a shot.
+I initiated this project after learning the basics of R on DataCamp (of whose service I am an avid fan).
+This represents my first foray into using R for actual data acquisition and visualization.
+A brief description of the steps I took to complete this project are below.

-The project required creating a developer profile with Twitter directly and then registering an app to gain access to their API.
-This script doesn't use the likely more streamlined twitteR package by Jeff Gentry because I thought doing it on my own would be a better learning experience.

-Many hours later, it was!
-The script is simple and probably rife with no-no's that veteran programmers would laugh at, but it represents my best efforts and does something I think is pretty cool.
+This project utilizes data from the Twitter REST API, which I accessed through an application I registered directly with Twitter.
+Although an R package exists (twitteR) that would have likely made my analysis a bit more straightforward, I felt working through some of the issues outside of the package would provide a better learning experience.

+The R script within this repo is fairly simple and likely does not follow certain coding best practices, however, it represents my best efforts to gather, format and display interesting data in a way that I was previously unfamiliar with.
+Please note that in its current form, the script will likely take more than 3 hours to fully execute.

-In sum, the script uses the httr package to query the Twitter API for a small subset of 2016 US presidential candidate Donald Trump's followers and plots their locations on a world map.
+In sum, the script uses the httr package to submit GET requests to the Twitter API for a random subset of 2016 US presidential candidate Donald Trump's Twitter followers and plots their locations on a world map.
 Here is a glimpse at the final plot:

-Thanks for taking a look.